Super Pitfall 30th Anniversary Edition

 - 6502 opcodes: http://www.6502.org/tutorials/6502opcodes.html

-Copyright: DO NOT modify this hack in any way.
-Keep credits where credits are due.
-The hack contains original artwork.
+You’re free to build upon or modify this hack.
+Please keep credits where credits are due.
+The hack contains original artwork which may not be used in commercial products.
 The unmodified game Super Pitfall is the property of Activision.
+If you have questions contact me at email@example.com

 ROM / ISO Information: